George Spahn: Early life

 Spahn grew up in the greater Philadelphia area.
 His father died in a work accident when he was just two years old.
 Spahn had, at times, a tense relationship with his stepfather, who often exhibited vicious and violent behavior when he was drunk.
 Spahn left school after the third grade and started to work as a milkman.
 When he was 16, Spahn started an apprenticeship with a carpenter, but did not stay in this profession and eventually returned to the milk delivery business.
 He set up a business in Willow Grove owning five carriages and seven horses.
 He also employed his stepfather at this point.

 Before he was 30, Spahn acquired a farm of 86 acres in Lansdale, where he kept 36 cows and some horses.
 He married the widow Martha Virginia Greenholtz, whom he had originally hired as a housekeeper for his farm.
 The couple had ten children together and also raised a daughter from Greenholtz's first marriage.

 In the early 1930s, during the Great Depression, Spahn's milk business was facing difficulties and he felt somewhat disenchanted with his life in general.
 This led him to start over in California.
 He sold his farm and moved his family and favorite horses to Los Angeles.
 There he gave up on the milk business and turned to raising horses and offering horseback riding to tourists.
 In the late 1940s, he separated from his wife, and in 1953 bought the movie ranch that now carries his name.
-There he continued to raise horses and offer horse riding trips.
-He also expanded the already existing Western film sets on the ranch and rented them out to film and TV productions.
-However, due to declining demand for Western productions, his business went bankrupt in 1966.
-Spahn nonetheless continued to live on the ranch, with most of its buildings, in particular the film sets, falling into disrepair.
+There he continued to raise horses and offer horse-riding trips.

+He expanded the existing Western film sets on the ranch and rented them out to film and TV productions.
+In 1966, due to declining demand for Western film productions, his business went bankrupt.
+Spahn continued to live on the ranch, with most of its buildings, in particular the film sets, falling into disrepair.